This frame purse project is part of a bag making series by Christine Down.

 If you missed the previous parts of this series find them here:

 This tutorial shows you how to use a channel or “glue in” curved purse frame frame 8cm wide and 5cm high.
+You can buy purse frames from Sew Essential.

 You will also need Gutermann Creativ HT2, and a small pointy tool for applying purse body to frame.
 Seam allowance is 1cm throughout.